Environmental Design & Wayfinding

 A Moment In Time

-Beginning in 2003 we engaged on a unique and wonderful collaborative journey with the public artist Lawrence Argent.
-The city of Englewood, Colorado was looking for gateway monuments to delineate the boundaries of their city.
-Englewood was originally looking for a large scale signage solution and what they received in the end was quite different and unexpected.
-Rising out of the median of a busy six lane public boulevard are 15 bright green, whimsical blades of grass, 20ft in height.
+Beginning in 2003 I engaged on a unique and wonderful collaborative journey with the public artist Lawrence Argent.
+The city of Englewood, Colorado was looking to develop gateway monuments to delineate the boundaries of their city.
+Englewood was originally looking for a large-scale signage solution and what they received, in the end, was quite different and unexpected.
+Rising out of the median of a busy six-lane public boulevard are 15 bright green, whimsical blades of grass, 20ft in height.
 It turned out to be the perfect solution for the city, the site and the start of a long friendship.

-Lawrence's massive artworks are largely collaborative, in addition to conceiving the “big idea,” he would become a larger than life master of ceremonies, managing budgets, finding resources and prodding vendors in the realization of the idea.
-We were lucky enough to be invited into this process a number of times, designing proposals and websites, sharing resources and ultimately getting the opportunity to sit side by side in his studio and collaborate on designs.
+Lawrence's massive artworks are largely collaborative, in addition to conceiving the “big idea,” he would become a larger-than-life master of ceremonies, managing budgets, finding resources and prodding vendors in the realization of the idea.
+I was lucky enough to be invited into this process several times, designing proposals and websites, sharing resources, and ultimately getting the opportunity to sit side by side in his studio and collaborate on designs.

-One of the last projects we worked on together was developing a book describing his process, his philosophies and documenting all of his public artworks.
+One of the last projects we worked on together was curating and self-publishing a book describing his process, his philosophies, and documenting all of his public artworks.

-In 2014 Lawrence asked us to design and develop a website to be a digital extension of this community inspired public artwork.
+In 2014 Lawrence asked me to design and develop a website to be a digital extension of this community-inspired public artwork.